CLT's COVID-19 Safe Travel Response

 Shuttle buses are cleaned at the end of each shift with electrostatic spray and cleaning agents to combat the spread of COVID-19.

 Many customer service counters - from stores to ticket counters to parking toll booths – are now equipped with protective shields for added passenger and employee safety.

-Signage throughout the terminal serves as a helpful reminder for customers about the importance of social distancing, the requirement to wear a face covering and taking personal steps to help reduce the risk of spreading the coronavirus.
+Signage throughout the terminal serves as a helpful reminder for customers about the importance of taking personal steps to help reduce the risk of spreading the coronavirus.

-All TSA security checkpoint lines are equipped with plastic protective shields for added safety for passengers when social distancing is not possible is the Airport.
+All TSA security checkpoint lines are equipped with plastic protective shields for added safety for passengers in the Airport.